Skip Bag Guide for Beginners

 - Hipposkip – 1.5 tonnes

-However, if you use a man and van clearance company like AnyJunk to collect your skip bag, the maximum weight allowance per bag is 500kg.
+However, AnyJunk only allow a maximum weight per bag of 0.5 tonnes (500kg).
 As a general guide, a 500kg weight allowance is more than enough if you are getting rid of a mix of bulky waste (like a kitchen or bathroom rip out), but not if you fill the bag entirely with very heavy, dense waste like soil, rubble or broken tiles.
 In which case, you’re better off booking a collection from Hippowaste.

-Skip bags are essentially good for the same kind of projects that skips are good for, but on a smaller-scale.
+Skip bags are good for the same kind of projects that skips are good for, but on a smaller-scale.
 In other words, they are ideal for small garden, DIY or household projects like uplifting carpets or renovations which have quite a bit of messy, loose waste and/or very heavy waste like bricks, soil or broken tiles.

 They are also a great alternative to a skip if there is very limited access and not enough space to put down a skip.
 Instead you can use a few skip bags and locate them in different places around the property.
-Although remember that if you plan on using a crane lorry to remove them, you must place them close to the road so the crane can reach.
+Although remember that if you plan on using a crane lorry to remove them (which will be the case if you have v heavy waste), you must place them close to the road so the crane can reach.
 Equally, if you put a skip bag on the road, you may require a skip permit.
 You can find out more about permits and fees here.

-Unlike skips, because the bags are material rather than metal, there is close to no chance of damage to your driveway.
-Skips on the other hand have a habit of marking driveways that are soft tarmac or block paved.
+Unlike skips, because the bags are material rather than metal, there is little chance of damage to your driveway.
+Skips on the other hand can have a habit of marking driveways made from soft tarmac or block paved.